Fidelity Foundation

 -

-Geographic eligibility is strict: Unless you're a nationally significant organization, you must be located in one of the 12 eligible metropolitan areas near Fidelity offices.
+Geographic eligibility is strict: Unless you're a nationally significant organisation, you must be located in one of the 12 eligible metropolitan areas near Fidelity offices.

 -

 Think big but be strategic: The Foundation likes to fund significant, transformative projects.
-Don't be afraid to think big, but ensure the project is genuinely strategic for your organization.
+Don't be afraid to think big, but ensure the project is genuinely strategic for your organisation.

 -